Benefits of Laser Surgery for Pets

-Lasers have been used on virtually every kind of animal, including dogs, cats, birds, horses, ferrets, rabbits, iguanas, chinchillas, guinea pigs and monkeys.
+Lasers have been used on virtually every kind of animal, including dogs, cats, birds, horses, ferrets, rabbits, iguanas, chinchillas, guinea pigs, and even monkeys.

 One of the fastest-growing application areas is cat declawing.
 “The laser has revolutionized doing declaws”, says Peter Eeg, a veterinarian in Maryland and proponent of laser surgery.
 During declawing the light beam seals the nerve endings and kills bacteria in the procedure area, reducing pain and the chance of post-operative pain.